sysfce2/godot-docs/classes/class_label.rst

 :ref:`Rect2<class_Rect2>` **get_character_bounds**\ (\ pos\: :ref:`int<class_int>`\ ) |const| :ref:`🔗<class_Label_method_get_character_bounds>`

-Returns the bounding rectangle of the character at position ``pos``.
+Returns the bounding rectangle of the character at position ``pos`` in the label's local coordinate system.
 If the character is a non-visual character or ``pos`` is outside the valid range, an empty :ref:`Rect2<class_Rect2>` is returned.
 If the character is a part of a composite grapheme, the bounding rectangle of the whole grapheme is returned.

 .. rst-class:: classref-item-separator